 Interview & Inspection

 The inspection of the tire failure indicated that the tire had been overloaded/under-inflated.
-Mr. Darr interviewed the driver of the tractor trailer and the head mechanic of this trucking manufacturer.
+Our expert interviewed the driver of the tractor trailer and the head mechanic of this trucking manufacturer.
 Both stated that they check tire inflation at least twice a day and set pressure to 110 psi.

 Being Curious & Asking the Right Questions